3-Day, 7-Day & 10-Day Alcohol and Drug Detox Programs Near Me

 - How long the person was using the substance: The duration of use can affect the choice of treatment.
 For example, if a patient is in treatment for benzodiazepine abuse, it’s crucial for the staff to know how long they’ve been using them to determine the right tapering regimen.

-Three, 7, or 10-day inpatient detox programs are carried out at facilities that are staffed by treatment professionals and equipped with necessary amenities to make the patient’s stay comfortable.
+3-day, 7-day, or 10-day inpatient detox programs are carried out at facilities that are staffed by treatment professionals and equipped with necessary amenities to make the patient’s stay comfortable.
 The typical daily schedule at a detox facility includes morning and evening counseling, therapy sessions, and support group meetings.2 There’s also a healthy breakfast, lunch, and dinner, which provide the patients with nutritious and balanced meals on a regular schedule.

 - Medical staff: A detox center needs employees who are familiar with the characteristics of withdrawal from different substances.
 They also have to be trained to perform basic life support and have easy access to medical care if a patient needs it.
 It’s advisable for facilities to also employ primary care practitioners with a background in substance abuse treatment.1